Scarcity value: lack of bond supply further erodes ECB’s effectiveness

 JH: There are no significant obstacles to an extension in the current framework.
 There could be some political issues if the ECB changed that framework significantly.

 Unless stated otherwise, any sources and opinions expressed are those of Aviva Investors Global Services Limited (Aviva Investors) as at 18 October 2016.
+This commentary is not an investment recommendation and should not be viewed as such.
 They should not be viewed as indicating any guarantee of return from an investment managed by Aviva Investors nor as advice of any nature.
 Past performance is not a guide to future returns.
 The value of an investment and any income from it may go down as well as up and the investor may not get back the original amount invested.